wang-lab/sgDesigner/README.md

 ## Installation of sgDesigner standalone program

-1. Place the sgDesigner.tar.gz file anywhere in your Linux system and uncompress using the following command:
+* Place the sgDesigner.tar.gz file anywhere in your Linux system and uncompress using the following command:
 ```
    'tar -xzvf sgDesigner.tar.gz'
 ```
-   The installation should complete within 5 seconds.

-2. Copy your input FASTA files into the newly created sgDesigner directory.
+* Copy your input FASTA files into the newly created sgDesigner directory.

-3. Type 'perl sgDesigner.pl' to run the program and view the help file.
+* Type 'perl sgDesigner.pl' to run the program and view the help file.

 A README file is included in the sgDesigner standalone package, with examples and detailed explanations of the commands available.